 The French-built cathedral was as large as the basilicas of Europe.
 Electric fans hung low from its gilded ceiling and rows of Corinthian pillars ran down its aisles, supporting arches of charcoal and tangerine stone.
 Photography was forbidden, but tripods inside the cathedral had been roped off like gun placements.
 Services here were obviously broadcast on television, to Thailand’s 300,000 Roman Catholics.

-Two blocks away, on the other side of the Oriental Hotel, with its pier on the Chao Phraya and a past full of distinguished guests, we found the Haroon Mosque, built by Indonesian migrants.
+Two blocks away, on the other side of the Mandarin Oriental, a prestigious Bangkok hotel with its pier on the Chao Phraya and a past full of distinguished guests, we found the Haroon Mosque, built by Indonesian migrants.
 It was down a shabby soi, where life was lived in public.
 Residents had spilled out into the alley, cluttering it with laundry, flags, songbirds, scooters, rusting trunks, garden chairs, umbrellas and seashells strung from eaves.
 Overhead, a tangle of telephone wires added to the soi’s feeling of disorganised intimacy, as if the road was a single family’s living room.
 The mosque itself was hidden from view until we were on top of it, looking at the entrance with its pile of shoes and the green onion dome behind it.
 Green is the colour of Islam because the Prophet Mohammed’s tribe flew a green flag, but in the deserts of Arabia, and in Iran and Pakistan, it is a dark, dull green – the colour of a hardy shrub.
 In Southeast Asia it is almost turquoise – the colour of a tropical sea.

 Despite the heritage signboards and smiling people, Claire and I felt like intruders.
 We didn’t go into the mosque; instead, we drifted through a garden behind it, along a path cut between flower beds.
 It was only when we passed a mound of earth entirely covered by orange frangipanis, jasmine garlands and yellow petals in messy piles that we realised that we were walking through a cemetery.
 There were no headstones, just dozens of low burial mounds.
 Shrubs had taken root in old graves; limp flowers marked the resting places of anybody more recently deceased.